Year of Joining | 2022 |

 Working papers:

-1) Fintech and Financial Inclusion: Emerging Trends” (with Sunanda Sangwan), March 2022.
+1) Fintech and Financial Inclusion: Emerging Trends (with Sunanda Sangwan), March 2022

-2) Exploratory factors inducing people to use Digital Banking: Some Empirical Evidence.
+2) Exploratory factors inducing people to use Digital Banking: Some Empirical Evidence

 Workshops

-Summer School:
+Summer Schools:

 Winter School:

 Narbadeshwar is a passionate and adventurous person who loves to explore new places and experiences.
-His favorite activities include traveling to new places, riding bike, working out, and listening to music.
+His favourite activities include traveling to new places, riding bike, working out, and listening to music.
 He believes that engaging in these activities helps him to stay physically and mentally healthy.
 Finally, he loves to listen to music and finds that it is the perfect way to relax after a long day.

 Moreover, Narbadeshwar is a dedicated educator who enjoys helping others learn and grow.
 He has been teaching for the past few years and finds it immensely rewarding to be able to help people with their doubts and guide them in their academic journey.